 If you’re going in for a male Brazilian wax:

 - You have to do some preparation: Not showering for a few days or applying lotion ahead of time makes the procedure more complicated and likely won’t deliver the results you’re looking for.
 Instead, shower ahead of time, make sure you have at least a quarter-inch of hair down there, and forego the lotion before and for a few days after.
-As another tip, avoid shaving this region – if you’ve already been doing so – for at least two weeks before the treatment.
+As another tip, avoid shaving this region for at least two weeks before the treatment.

 - Realize it will take some time: Despite the popularity of lunchtime Botox procedures, male waxing doesn’t fall within this scope.
 Prepare to carve out a whole day, have loose clothing available for afterward, and take a few hours to get use to the potential irritation and new sensation following.
 In this line, don’t have any exercise scheduled after, as sweat and chafing can irritate the region further.